Where to buy baby equipment second hand

-The cost of preparing for a new baby can be a little scary, but there is no reason why you need to buy everything new.
-Many essential pieces of baby kit can be bought second-hand after some checking to ensure they're safe.
+You can buy many essential pieces of baby kit second-hand after some checking to ensure they're safe.

-But first you need to know what type you want, and there is an enormous variety to choose from.
-Check out our buying guides and in-depth reviews of pushchairs, stair gates, high chairs and baby monitors to help you decide before heading out to buy second hand.
-All the products we review are subject to rigorous lab testing and our Best Buys point you to the items that are safe, easy to use and suited to you, your baby and your lifestyle.
+But first you need to know what type you want, and there's an enormous variety to choose from.
+Check out our buying guides and in-depth reviews of pushchairs, stair gates, high chairs and baby monitors to help you decide before heading out to buy second-hand.
+All the products we review are subject to rigorous lab testing, and our Best Buys point you to the items that are safe, easy to use and suited to you, your baby and your lifestyle.

-There is one thing that we strongly suggest you don't buy second hand, a child car seat, as it may have been in a car crash before and therefore be weakened.
-Also, we recommend that when buying pushchairs, high chairs, stair gates and baby monitors you can check the item in person first to check for any issues.
-Visit our page on baby equipment safety issues page for our guide on what to look out for.
+There is one thing that we strongly suggest you don't buy second hand - a child car seat, as it may have been in a car crash before and therefore be weakened.
+Also, we recommend that when buying pushchairs, high chairs, stair gates and baby monitors, you examine the item in person first to check for any issues.
+Visit our page on baby equipment safety issues for our tips on what to look out for.

-As well as these products, other baby items can be pricey and have a relatively short lifespan, so buying second-hand is an ideal solution.
-Some other things you might consider buying second-hand include clothes (which are only used for a few months before they are outgrown), play equipment such as an automated swinging cradle or a baby bouncer, Moses baskets, cribs and carrycots, and toys.
+Other baby items can be pricey and have a relatively short lifespan, so buying second-hand is an ideal solution.
+Some other things you might consider buying second-hand include clothes (which are used for only a few months before they are outgrown), play equipment such as an automated swinging cradle or a baby bouncer, Moses baskets, cribs and carrycots, and toys.

 Freecycle is a site that encourages people to give things away in an attempt to reduce waste.
 It works as a network of local groups - you join the one nearest to you.
 The amount of baby equipment on offer varies between local groups.
 Membership is free.
-We've listed many more sources of free items in our guide to free pregnancy and baby stuff.
+We've listed many more sources of cheap and free items in our guide to getting the best deals on baby products.